-International students make up around 17 per cent of undergraduate responses mainly sourced from 5 countries (China, Nepal, India, Vietnam and Malaysia) which make up almost 60 per cent of total undergraduate international responses.
+International students make up around 16.8 per cent of undergraduate responses mainly sourced from 5 countries (China (excludes SARs and Taiwan), Nepal, India, Vietnam and Malaysia) which make up almost 60 per cent of total undergraduate international responses.
 International undergraduate responses are also mainly clustered in just a few study areas and institutions, with Business and management, Computing and information systems and Nursing making up more than half of university responses and only 10 out of 42 universities accounting for over 50 per cent of international undergraduate responses, with the largest of these being Monash University and the University of New South Wales.
 International undergraduate students studying at NUHEIs account for around 24 per cent of the responses.